Synthetixio/SIPs/content/kips/kip-43.md

 ## Specification

 1. Alter trading rewards to 5% of all inflation and move the remaining 15% into the treasury for future trading rewards.
-2. Limit futures trading reward eligibility to trades made using a Kwenta cross margin account.
+2. Limit all trading reward eligibility to trades made using a Kwenta cross margin account.

 ## Copyright